unixorn/awesome-zsh-plugins/README.md

 * [aws2](https://github.com/drgr33n/oh-my-zsh_aws2-plugin) - Provides completion support for version 2 of the [awscli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and a few utilities to manage AWS profiles and display them in the prompt.
 * [awsume](https://github.com/Sordie/AWSume) - Plugin that enables showing the current [awsume](https://github.com/trek10inc/awsume) profile.
 * [azcli](https://github.com/dmakeienko/azcli) - Helper for using the azure cli tools.
+* [azure-subscription](https://github.com/dmakeienko/azure-subscription-prompt) - Displays information about the Azure current Subscription and tenant.
 * [background](https://github.com/zpm-zsh/background) - ZSH plugin which executes functions in the background.
 * [base16](https://github.com/chriskempson/base16-shell) - Adds script to allow you to change your shell's default ANSI colors but most importantly, colors 17 to 21 of your shell's 256 colorspace (if supported by your terminal).
 This script makes it possible to honor the original bright colors of your shell (e.g. bright green is still green and so on) while providing additional base16 colors to applications such as [Vim](https://www.vim.org).
 * [baseballfunfacts](https://github.com/richardmoyer/baseballfunfacts) - Print random baseball related "fun facts" in your shell.
 Depends on `fortune` and `cowsay` being installed.